Rami24t/Social-Network-Page-Imitation/README.md

 ## Social network Pages Imitation

-### Imitation of the famous social network home page and of Pages inside it - DCI Group project (June 23.2022)
+### Planning - Imitation of the famous social network home page and of Pages inside it - DCI Group project (June 23.2022)

 #### Part 1: